Where Do Story Ideas Come From?

 3. Other Stories

-Audiences don’t demand something that has never existed before.
+Contrary to our self-inflicted sense of need to be "completely original", most audiences don’t demand something that has never existed before.
 What they want is a fresh perspective on something recognizable.

 What if this character made a different choice?